Too dense to go through: The importance of low-mass clusters for satellite quenching: Simulations

-The galaxies in our sample correspond to those satellite galaxies that are inside the $r_{200}$ of the most massive structures of each zoom-in simulation at $z = 0$.

-\subsection{Ram Pressure and Restoring Force models}
+\subsection{Ram pressure and restoring force models}

-In order to measure the instantaneous ram pressure experienced by cluster satellites galaxies we follow the methodology described in Vega-Martinez et al. (in prep.).
+To measure the instantaneous ram pressure experienced by cluster satellites galaxies, we follow the methodology described in \citet[][]{Vega-Martinez21}.
 They introduce a general analytic profile for the instantaneous ram pressure experienced by satellite galaxies that is a function of their host mass and redshift.
-The profile is described by a damped power law as:
+The profile is described by a damped power law as

-This depends directly on $r/r_{200}$, the relative distance of the satellite galaxy from the halo center. $P_0(z)$ sets the normalization of the profile; $\xi(z)$ determines the radial scaling, and the exponent $\alpha(M,z)$ regulates the dependence on the host halo mass according to
+This depends directly on $r/r_{200}$, the relative distance of the satellite galaxy from the halo centre. $P_0(z)$ sets the normalization of the profile; $\xi(z)$ determines the radial scaling, and the exponent $\alpha(M,z)$ regulates the dependence on the host halo mass according to

 Thereby, the shape of the profile is fully described by $P_0(z)$, $\xi(z)$, and $\alpha_\text{M}(z)$.
-Their dependence with the redshift is expressed in terms of the scale factor $a=1/(1+z)$, as follows:
+Their dependence on the redshift is expressed in terms of the scale factor $a=1/(1+z)$, as follows:

 The numerical values in these relations were obtained from a $\chi^{2}$ minimization to fit ram pressure measurements from hydrodynamical resimulations of groups and clusters of galaxies.

-Given the low scatter found in the relation by the authors, and given the great agreement between the values found with this method and direct measurement inside the clusters in our $z=0$ sample, throughout this work we will use this expression to estimate the ram pressure acting on our satellite galaxies at any time.
+Given the low scatter found in the relation by the authors, and given the great agreement between the values found with this method and direct measurement inside the clusters in our $z=0$ sample, throughout this work, we will use this expression to estimate the ram pressure acting on our satellite galaxies at any time.

 A galaxy will suffer ram pressure stripping once the ram pressure overcomes the restoring force exerted by the galaxy itself.
 To measure the restoring pressure, we follow the methodology presented in \citet{Simpson18}.
 The restoring force per area on the satellite's gas can be expressed by